turbopro/ExData_Plotting1/CourseProject1/README.md

 ####NOTES:

-* The following R packages are required (all available from CRAN repos):
+* The following R packages are required (all available from the CRAN repos):

 	sqldf	gsubfn	proto	RSQLite	RSQLite.extfuns	DBI	tcltk